 The Strength of Old-School Naturopathy

-Traditional naturopathy is built on a simple but powerful belief: the body knows how to heal when it is supported properly.
+Traditional naturopathy is built on a simple but powerful belief: the body knows how to heal when it is supported and fed properly.
 Rather than chasing symptoms, old-school practitioners focused on creating an environment where the body could restore balance naturally.

 Key strengths of this approach include:

-• Food as the primary medicine: Whole, unprocessed foods were central to healing, providing nutrients in forms the body can recognize and absorb.
+- Food as the primary medicine: Whole, unprocessed foods were central to healing, providing nutrients in forms the body can recognize and absorb.

-• Long-term results: Healing was not rushed.
+- Long-term results: Healing was not rushed.
 The goal was sustainable health, not temporary symptom relief.

-• Empowerment over dependency: Patients learned how to care for themselves rather than relying on products.
+- Empowerment over dependency: Patients learned how to care for themselves rather than relying on products.

 This approach encouraged awareness, patience, and respect for the body’s natural rhythms.